google/earthengine-community/tutorials/anomalies-analysis-smo-and-pre/index.md

 ## 6. Plot anomalies time series for both soil moisture and precipitation

-Use the `ui.Chart.image.series` function to extract the time series of soil moisture or precipitaton pixel values from the soil moisture or precipitation image and display the chart.
+Use the `ui.Chart.image.series` function to extract the time series of soil moisture or precipitation pixel values from the soil moisture or precipitation image and display the chart.

 Create a plot that displays three anomaly time series for surface and subsurface